-British livestock farms need an area the size of Yorkshire to produce the soya used in animal feed.
+The farmed animals in the UK need an area the size of Yorkshire to produce the soya used in the animal feed that they consume.

-A dead albatross caught on a fishing line Emptying the oceans Over-fishing is driving many fish species to the brink of extinction.
-Many non-target fish get caught in trawlers' nets (known as bycatch) and are simply thrown back into the sea, dead.
-An estimated 300,000 whales, dolphins and porpoises also die in fishing nets every year.11 One third of fish caught in the world's oceans are converted into fishmeal, which is used as animal feed - often to feed fish on fish farms.12 Rather than helping, fish farming makes matters worse.
+Emptying the oceans One third of fish caught in the world's oceans are converted into fishmeal, which is used as animal feed - often to feed fish on fish farms.
+Rather than helping, fish farming makes matters worse.
 On average, it takes three to five pounds (1.36 to 2.27 kg) of fishmeal to produce one pound (0.45 kg) of farm-raised fish.

 Pollution - Animals reared for food produce a lot of waste - globally, the amount runs into billions of tonnes of manure every year.
 Liquid manure (slurry) containing high levels of nitrogen and phosphorus often leaks into waterways, polluting rivers and lakes.
 These nutrients cause algae to grow in abundance, creating an algal bloom.
 When these plants die, bacterial decomposition uses up the oxygen in the water.
 This process, called eutrophication, leads to fish and other aquatic creatures dying through suffocation.